GARDEN HOST FAQs

 Will I have to do much garden preparation?

-The open garden will be around March each year.
-To make sure your garden is at its best, we recommend you start preparing for what to plant 4-6 months prior.
-Plant something that you’d harvest in March/April so visitors can see the magic that is edible gardening.
+To make sure your garden is at its best, we recommend you start preparing for what to plant 4-6 months prior to the opening weekend.
+Plant something that you’d usually harvest at that time of year so visitors can see the magic that is edible gardening.

 Will my address be displayed online?